pay-rails/pay/docs/1_installation.md

   end
 ```

-Pay will include fields when creating a Customer and update it when the customer is updated.
+Pay will include attributes when creating a Customer and update them when the Customer is updated.

 ## Next